mrlunchbox777/advent-of-code-2025/days/day11/README.md

 7. That was a lot better, but it's still not finishing the puzzle input in a reasonable time.
 I'm going to ask it to do more aggressive pruning based on reachability, and fix how much memory it is using (>60GB in under 2 minutes).
 8. This performance was amazing, but the output took forever to print (teed to a 161M file), so I'm going to ask it to add a parameter to skip printing the paths and just print the count of the paths.
 It also added a hard limit of 1,000,000 paths to avoid memory issues, that has to be removed for the real puzzle input.
 9. This seemed better, but the memory ballooned to almost 70GB again, I killed it after 20m to try again.
 I'm going to ask it to optimize memory usage and other optimizations.
+10. This saw little change.
+I'm going to try again.

 TODO: add more details after I finish the puzzle.